Welcome to today's edition of the Rush 24-7 podcast.

 Even though it turns out that former President Bill Clinton, I say his name in the reverential tones to which the United Nations always ascribes.

-Uh Bill Clinton has reportedly advised the United Arab Emirates on how to navigate through the controversies surrounding the UAE's proposed operation of these U.S. seaport terminals.
+Bill Clinton has reportedly advised the United Arab Emirates on how to navigate through the controversy surrounding the UAE's proposed operation of these U.S. seaport terminals.

-Clinton, this last week called on leaders at Dubai Ports World, the company involved in the deal, to review the particulars of the transition and give them advice on how to handle it.
+Clinton, this last week, called on leaders at Dubai Ports World, the company involved in the deal, to review the particulars of the transaction and give them advice on how to handle it.

 While Hillary, do they even speak anymore?